touying-typ/touying/themes/aqua.typ

 ///
 ///   For example, `#slide(composer: (1fr, 2fr, 1fr))[A][B][C]` to split the slide into three parts.
 The first and the last parts will take 1/4 of the slide, and the second part will take 1/2 of the slide.
 ///
-///   If you pass a non-function value like `(1fr, 2fr, 1fr)`, it will be assumed to be the first argument of the `utils.side-by-side` function.
+///   If you pass a non-function value like `(1fr, 2fr, 1fr)`, it will be assumed to be the first argument of the `components.side-by-side` function.
 ///
-///   The `utils.side-by-side` function is a simple wrapper of the `grid` function.
+///   The `components.side-by-side` function is a simple wrapper of the `grid` function.
 It means you can use the `grid.cell(colspan: 2, ..)` to make the cell take 2 columns.
 ///
 ///   For example, `#slide(composer: 2)[A][B][#grid.cell(colspan: 2)[Footer]] will make the `Footer` cell take 2 columns.
 ///